 You will gain an in-depth knowledge of chemistry, physics, mathematics and computing, and will be able to tackle most problems in chemistry and physics.
 In the final year, you will work closely with a member of staff on a research project.

-You can take Chemical Physics as an MSci degree which may include an additional placement year.
+There is an opportunity to take Chemical Physics as an MSci degree, which may include an additional placement year.
 This is normally spent doing research in industry or some other organisation such as a research institute like CERN or an academic laboratory.
 Placements may be in the UK, but are often taken overseas.
-They happen between third year and the final year of the degree.
+They happen between the third year and the final year of the degree.

 The Schools of Chemistry and Physics & Astronomy have strong international links across a wide range of research fields.

 - BBBB at S5 will be considered.
 Typically S6 entrants will have AAAAA at Higher.
 B at Advanced Higher is equivalent to A at Higher.

 - Additional requirements: Higher Chemistry, Mathematics and Physics.

 SQA Higher Adjusted Entry Requirements* (by end of S6)

 - Additional requirements: Higher Chemistry, Mathematics and Physics.
 Successful completion of Top-Up or one of our Summer Schools.

 A-level Standard Entry Requirements